Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How do I prepare for an embolectomy?

-- Tell your surgeon about all medicines you are currently taking.
-You may need to stop taking certain medicines before surgery.
-You will be told which medicines to take or not to take on the day of surgery.
+- Tell your surgeon about all medicines you currently take.
+He or she will tell you if you need to stop any medicine for surgery, and when to stop.
+He or she will tell you which medicines to take or not to take on the day of surgery.

 What will happen during an embolectomy?